clartaq/cwiki/resources/private/md/Pages_Primer.md

 ## Deleting Pages ##

 If you have the appropriate role (see [[About Roles]]), you can delete pages.
-Simply go to the page you want to delete.
+Just go to the page you want to remove​.
 If you have rights to do so, you should see "Delete" up in the navigation bar.
 Click the link and the page will be erased.

 You can't undo this.
 So be thoughtful about your choices.